Multiplicative non-Gaussian model error estimation in data assimilation: Numerical Experiments

 \subsection{Multi-Scale Lorenz 96}

 Here we investigate the efficacy of the proposed method and benchmarks discussed in Section \ref{S:3} through synthetic experiments using the multi-scale Lorenz 96 model.
 This system has been used extensively as a toy model of the atmosphere to test new algorithms and to study model errors due to unresolved sub-grid processes.
-Such toy models serve as a valuable testbed as methods can be evaluated against the truth and they are computationally inexpensive.
-The Lorenz 96 model was originally developed to represent mid-latitude weather evolving at a range of spatio-temporal scales.
 It consists of a coupled system of equations representing the evolution of an atmospheric quantity discretized over a latitude circle at different scales: \begin{linenomath}

-\end{linenomath} The ${\{X_k\} }_{k=1}^{k}$ slow variables represent quantities evolving on a coarse spatial scale with low-frequency large amplitude fluctuations, where the subscript $k$ refers to the $k$th grid point on the latitude circle.
-Each $X_k$ variable is coupled to $L$ small-scale variables $Z_{l,k}$ that are characterized by high frequency and relatively small amplitude temporal evolution.
-The variables are driven by a quadratic term that models advection, a linear damping, constant forcing $(F)$ and coupling term that links the two scales.
-The system is subject to periodic boundary conditions, so that $X_k= X_{k+k}, Z_{l,k}= Z_{l,k+k} $ and $Z_{l+L,k}= Z_{l,k+1}$.
+\end{linenomath} The ${\{X_k\} }_{k=1}^{N_x}$ variables represent quantities evolving on a coarse spatial scale with low-frequency large amplitude fluctuations, where the subscript $k$ refers to the $k$th grid point on the latitude circle.
+Each $X_k$ variable is coupled to $N_z$ small-scale variables $Z_{l,k}$ that are characterized by a high frequency and relatively small amplitude evolution.
+The variables are driven by a quadratic term that models advection, a linear damping, constant forcing $(F)$ and coupling terms that link the two scales.
+The system is subject to periodic boundary conditions, so that $X_k= X_{k+k}, Z_{l,k}= Z_{l,k+N_x} $ and $Z_{l+N_z,k}= Z_{l,k+1}$.
 The effect of the unresolved fast variables on the slow variables is denoted by the so-called sub-grid tendency $U_k$: \begin{linenomath}

-\end{linenomath} We use the formulation of the Lorenz 96 (equations \ref{eq:4a} to \ref{eq:4b}) as provided in \citep{Fatkullin2004} which makes the time-scale separation between the slow and fast variables (measured by $\xi$) explicit.
-Note that this formulation is equivalent to the system originally proposed by Lorenz with the following variable scaling and parameter conversions: $X_k= X_k^*$ and $Z_{l,k}= Z_{l,k}^*$ where $X_k^*$ and $Z_{l,k}^*$ are the slow and fast variables respectively in the original system; $\xi= \frac{1}{c}$ where $c$ = time scale ratio; $h_x= \frac{-hcN_z} {b^2}$ where $b$ = spatial scale ratio and $h$ is the coupling constant; and $h_z=h$.\\
+\end{linenomath} We use the formulation of the Lorenz 96 (\ref{eq:4a})-(\ref{eq:4b}) as provided in \citep{Fatkullin2004} which makes the time-scale separation between the slow and fast variables (measured by $\xi$) explicit.
+Note that this formulation is equivalent to the system originally proposed by Lorenz with the following parameter conversions: $\xi= \frac{1}{c}$ where $c$ = time scale ratio; $h_x= \frac{-hcN_z} {b^2}$ where $b$ = spatial scale ratio and $h$ is the coupling constant; and $h_z=h$.\\